Aslanbech the Red-Mustached: Early life

-He believed that the struggles between princes, lords and khans must end and the unity of the tribes should be ensured in order to gather first Kabarda and then the whole Caucasus under a state roof.
-He gained the support of Jabagh Qazanoqo.
+Aslanbech believed that the struggles between princes, lords and khans must end and the unity of the tribes should be ensured in order to gather first Kabardia and then the whole Caucasus under a state roof.
+He gained the support of Jabagh Qazanoqo in this endeavor.
+In pursuit of this, Aslanbech, with assistance from his allies, conducted several successful campaigns on Kabardia's neighbors, including Ossetians, Chechens, Balkars, Abazins, and other North Caucasian peoples to strengthen his presence in the region.